 Epidemiological transition resulted in radical improvements in longevity.
 Some universal trends in life expectancy are seen in all epidemiological transitions.

-Increase in life expectancy is one of the most significant historical movements to have occurred worldwide since the second half of the 18th century.
+Increase in life expectancy is one of the most significant historical developments to have occurred worldwide since the second half of the 18th century.
 Life expectancy then was 20–35 years.
-By the early 2000s it had tripled, to 60–80 years and more.
+By the early 21st century it had nearly tripled, to 60–80 years and more.

-In New Zealand in the 2000s the life expectancy of women is higher than that of men.
-In the past, at some stages of life, men’s life expectancy could exceed that of women, notably during women’s childbearing years.
+In New Zealand in the 21st century the life expectancy of women is higher than that of men.
+In the past, men’s life expectancy could exceed that of women, notably during women’s childbearing years.
 This is common in societies with both high mortality and high fertility, and was particularly noticeable in Pākehā settler society in the 1870s and Māori society in the 1940s.
 It has been suggested that poorer female survival during the reproductive years is due to the physiological burden of childbearing.
 This weakens women so they die not only from complications of pregnancy and labour, but from other causes, notably tuberculosis.

 New Zealand’s British settlers started their epidemiological transition – in which diseases of old age and lifestyle replace infections as the main cause of death – very early and passed through it ahead of other populations worldwide.

-In the 1850s Arthur Thomson, surgeon major of the British Army’s 58th Regiment, which was stationed in northern New Zealand, analysed death rates and disease statistics and found that soldiers in New Zealand had lower rates of death than their counterparts in other countries, including the United Kingdom.
+In the 1850s Arthur Thomson, surgeon major of the British Army’s 58th Regiment, which was stationed in northern New Zealand, analysed death rates and disease statistics and found that soldiers in New Zealand had lower rates of death than their counterparts in other parts of the empire, including the United Kingdom.
 He published his conclusions in a book, The story of New Zealand: past and present, savage and civilised (1859), and they have been supported by recent research.

 Thomson believed that one reason for New Zealand’s lower death rates was its superior climate.
 Although that explanation is debatable, it was supported and elaborated by doctor Alfred Newman in an address to the New Zealand Institute (later the Royal Society) in 1882.